azmonsur/azmonsur/README.md

 - 👋 Hi, I’m Azeez Monsur
-- 👀 I’m interested in software engineering
+- 👀 I’m a software engineer
+- 👀 I’m a data analyst
 - 🌱 I’m currently learning Next.js and TypeScript
 - 💞️ I’m looking to collaborate on web development and data science
 - 📫 How to reach me monsur.koa@gmail.com